fsenf/proj.hurricane-centric-setup-tools/docs/configuration_reference.md

 ### 3. Domain Configuration
 - Start with 3 nested domains for most applications
-- Ensure sufficient resolution jump between domains (factor of 1.5-2)
+- Grid spacing of the coarsest nest is half of the reference spacing
 - Match domain widths to your hurricane size and computational resources
-- Keep `segment_length_added` small (2-3 hours) for efficient warmstart
+- sufficient cross-track width `dom_width` helps to keep the hurricane laterally
+- sufficient `segment_length_added` help to keep slower or faster progressing hurricanes

 ### 4. Timing Configuration
-- Use 12-hour reinit for most hurricane applications
+- Use 24-hour reinit for most hurricane applications
-- Reduce to 6 hours for rapidly evolving hurricanes
-- Use 24 hours for longer simulations or computational constraints
+- Reduce to 12 hours if computational constraints are important
 - Ensure adequate overlap for warmstart processing

 ### 5. Version Control